yeahnoob/benchmark-text/README.md

 ### In C
 - Date 2014-11-30.
 Original from [maxhutch/fast_text_C](https://github.com/maxhutch/fast_text_C).
 Use `gcc` or `mpicc` , with `-O3` CFLAGS.

+### In Rust
+- Date 2015-03-16.
+The rust has some blinking features, such as an impressive capability of the variable's life-time and ownership management.

 ## Result
 On my i7-2600K PC with SSD storage, running Ubuntu 14.04.